 READINESS & DEPLOYMENT

 Mandatory Pre-Deployment Briefings are held weekly here at the A&FRC.
 Now called the R2: Readiness and Remote Expo, the briefing lasts approximately 75-90 minutes.
 Briefings include Legal, Finance, PA, Mental Health, Voting Office, and A&FRC.
-Spouses are highly encouraged to attend and receive the concurrent Family briefing.
+Spouses are highly encouraged to attend.

 Need someone to care for your

 Check out Dogs on Deployment (DoD), a nonprofit organization designed to help those members deploying help find boarding services for their best friend.